ValDevelopment/ValDevelopment/README.md

 ### Hi there 👋 My name is Vladislav Fedorov

-I am a Game Developer and a Data Analyst.
+I am a Data Analyst and a Game Developer.

 I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am currently enrolled in a Master's program in Statistics and Analytics.

-I specialize in Unity and C#, but I also work with R, Python, and SQL.
+I specialize in R, Python, and SQL, but I also work with Unity and C# for Game Development.

 You can find some of my projects below.